-Public input period on proposed 2020 water rates closes at 5 pm.
+Public input period on proposed 2020 water rates closed at 5 pm.

 October 7, 2019

 October 8, 2019

-At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission will review public feedback received during the public input period and the Water Rate Public Hearing.
-The Commission will then take action on the proposed water rate increases.
-Members of the public are welcome.
+At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission reviewed public feedback received during the public input period and the Water Rate Public Hearing.
+Members of the public were welcome.

 October 11, 2019

 November 12, 2019

-At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission will review public feedback received after the Water Rate Public Hearing.
-The Commission will then take action on the proposed 2020 water rates.
-Members of the public are welcome.
+At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission reviewed public feedback and took action on the proposed 2020 water rates.
+Members of the public were welcome.

 November 13, 2019

-Results of the Utilities Commission action on the proposed water rates will be posted on this webpage.
+Results of the Utilities Commission action on the proposed water rates are posted on this webpage.

 January 1, 2020

-If approved by the Utilities Commission, any water rate adjustments will take effect and only be applied to the water portion of customer’s utility bills.
+The water rate adjustments approved by the Commission will take effect and only be applied to the water portion of customer’s utility bills.